 … you are not going to be able to make the flower spike “hang on.”
 The bromeliad varieties we specifically are focused on are the “tank bromeliads” – Aechmeas, Guzmanias and Vrieseas.

-This is one part of houseplant care which makes people nervous!
+This is one part of bromeliad house plant care which makes people nervous!

-Take a sharp knife or a pair of your favorite pruning shears – we like these – and cut off the bloom or flower stalk as far down as you can.
+Take a sharp knife or a pair of your favorite pruning shears – we like these – and cut off the bloom or flower stalk as far down as you can in the central cup.
 You may not have any color but you can keep growing your bromeliad plant.